bdavidxyz/protheme2/_posts/2020-07-14-rails-6-activejob-tutorial.md

 end
 ```

-Now go to localhost:3000, it will ask to enqueue the HelloWorldJob since the request goes through WelcomeController#index function.
+Now go to [localhost:3000](http://localhost:3000), it will ask to enqueue the HelloWorldJob since the request goes through WelcomeController#index function.

-Now go to localhost:3000/sidekiq, you will see the job in the "scheduled" section.
+Now go to [localhost:3000/sidekiq](http://localhost:3000/sidekiq), you will see the job in the "scheduled" section.

-After a few seconds, it appears in the "Done" section
+After a few seconds, it appears in the "Processed" section

 ## 4. Conclusion